Danielkhakbaz/Danielkhakbaz/README.md

 ### Hi there, I'm Daniel 👋

-Here are some ideas to get you started:
+This is a summary about me:

-- 🔭 I’m a Front-end Developer
+- 🔭 I’m a Future Data Scientist
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently working on my Machine Learning skills
 - 👯 I’m looking to collaborate on so many Projects

 ![Github stats](https://github-readme-stats.vercel.app/api?username=danielkhakbaz)